mnelson4/printmyblog/readme.txt

 3. The Blog is Ready for Printing!

 == Changelog ==

+= 1.3.4 =
+* Add links to support, review, and sponsor.

 = 1.3.3 =
 * Fix fatal error when function "register_block_type" isn't defined